Enchilada Lasagna

-I like enchiladas.
-And lasagna.
-So, I put them together into a layered, cheesy and spicy love child that I like to call Enchilada Lasagna.
+I like enchiladas and lasagna so, I put them together into a layered, cheesy and spicy love child that I like to call Chicken Enchilada Casserole.

 I’m so creative with the names of my recipes, right?
 Totally.